vickydev90/examples/tutorial/README.md

 Continuous integration
 ----------------------
-The script in ci/build.sh is used by [http://ci.bazel.io] to test that this workspace still build against Bazel at head. tessting
+The script in ci/build.sh is used by [http://ci.bazel.io] to test that this workspace still build against Bazel at